jreveillaud/Wolbachia-subpopulations/README.md

 2) Assembly of quality-filtered short reads using MEGAHIT.
 3) Taxonomical (GTDB) and functionnal (COG, KOfam) assignment of contigs using anvi'o anvi-scg-taxonomy, anvi-run-kegg-kofams and anvi-run-ncbi-cogs programs
 4) Reads recruitment from all samples (all-against-all) on each sample assembly using Bowtie2.
-5) Profile the BAM files by relate them to the contigs databases using the anvi-profile program.
+5) Profile the BAM files by linking them to the contigs databases using the anvi-profile program.
 The program computes the coverage by nucleotide position, the variants (at nucleotide, codon and amino-acid levels) and the structural variants (indel or insertions).
 6) Merge the resulting single anvi'o profile databases.

 Command lines to run workflow (on SGE cluster):